hidyverse/r-novice-covid/index.md

 A variety of third party packages are used throughout this workshop.
-These are not necessarily the best, nor are they comprehensive, but they are packages we find useful, and have been chosen primarily for their usability.
+These are not necessarily the best, nor are they comprehensive, but they are useful packages to know.

 > ## Prerequisites
 >